 The Science team analyzes soil samples using various instruments and experiments of their design.
 In our previous year, we developed a Raman spectrometer and designed a soil extraction drill for the arm of the rover.

-Advised by Chris Liu, the Power Systems and EC team constructs and develops the heart of the rover's functionality.
+The Power Systems and EC team constructs and develops the heart of the rover's functionality.
 Last year, they developed DC motor control for the module and worked to establish long distance communication, arm functionality, and power systems on the rover.

 Breathing life into metal, the Software and Sensing team is responsible for the rover’s situational awareness, decision-making, and interaction with the environment.
 They code obstacle avoidance, navigation, stereoscopic depth mapping, visual odometry, object identification, anomaly detection, and more.
 Literally the eyes of all our projects.